1j01/look-around-you.go/README.md

 with *repositories within the `src` folder.*
 I'm not sure how this plays out for a project where you want Go for parts of it and not for others.

+You can clone this repo into the `src` of your Go workspace.

 Next, building and running programs:
 `go build`, `go install`, and `go run` will all compile your program.